JakeColor/mckinney-pyda/README.md

-# mckinney-pyda
-notebooks of examples from Wes Mckinney's Python for Data Analysis
+# Python for Data Analysis